midasdev711/GreenOrchard/README.md

 - Sam Erickson: Along with Will, Sam helped initiate the HTML and React Development, along with handling the CSS styling of the website.
 Sam also developed media queries for pages across the site to allow for mobile responsiveness, and set up CSS transitions to improve the visual dynamics of Green Orchard.
 He set up the Monthly Summary page using React to render the pie chart, top 3 expenses for each month, and table of expenses.

 ## How to Use:
-Register for an account on the home page and you will be given an option to upload a CSV file from any bank for which you wish to track expenses.
-Upon doing so, Green Orchard will use this file to automatically generate graphical summaries and tables that display the expenses in the file in an organized, interpretable fashion.
+Register for an account on the home page and you will be given an option to upload a CSV file from any bank for which you want to track expenses.
+Green Orchard will then use this file to automatically generate graphical summaries and tables that display the expenses within the file in an organized, easily interpretable fashion.
 Green Orchard features an FAQ section that answers common questions users may have; a link to this can be found in the site header.

 ## Future Improvements:
 - Ability to drill down into the pie chart summarizing your expenses sorted by month (i.e. click on a listed category, and the chart will change to display all of the expenses that went into that category for a given month)